 A deeper look at the files and folders you will find in every Squarespace template.

-This folder is a general purpose storage folder for template assets: Images, Icons, Web Fonts, etc. After uploading, your template assets are accessible via:
+This folder is a general purpose storage folder for template assets: Images, Icons, Web Fonts, etc. There is a 1MB file size limit on each individual file uploaded to /assets/.
+After uploading, your template assets are accessible via:

 In this folder, you will find the templates and configuration files for Squarespace blocks.
 These templates let you customize the HTML behind the various content types that users can add using the page builder.
 These are primarily used to configure navigations.